senmaoy/RAT-GAN/README.md

 ### Evaluating

 **Dwonload Pretrained Model**
-- [DF-GAN for bird](https://drive.google.com/file/d/1Np4odfdNkgRursGeKmwVix3zLhiZfZUa/view?usp=sharing).
+- [RAT-GAN for bird](https://drive.google.com/file/d/1Np4odfdNkgRursGeKmwVix3zLhiZfZUa/view?usp=sharing).
 Download and save it to `models/bird/`
-- [DF-GAN for coco](https://drive.google.com/file/d/1wQOpopmaCFz9XjSnvjb5ZOVq2F-elFhy/view?usp=sharing).
+- [RAT-GAN for coco](https://drive.google.com/file/d/1wQOpopmaCFz9XjSnvjb5ZOVq2F-elFhy/view?usp=sharing).
 Download and save it to `models/coco/`
-- [DF-GAN for flower](https://drive.google.com/file/d/19THxubZDsa6_KfOTBpZ45S2aeVXCBj0T/view?usp=sharing).
+- [RAT-GAN for flower](https://drive.google.com/file/d/19THxubZDsa6_KfOTBpZ45S2aeVXCBj0T/view?usp=sharing).
 Download and save it to `models/flower/`

 **Evaluate RAT-GAN models:**

-- To evaluate our DF-GAN on CUB, change B_VALIDATION to True in the bird.yml. and then run `python main.py --cfg cfg/bird.yml`
+- To evaluate our RAT-GAN on CUB, change B_VALIDATION to True in the bird.yml. and then run `python main.py --cfg cfg/bird.yml`
-- To evaluate our DF-GAN on coco, change B_VALIDATION to True in the coco.yml. and then run `python main.py --cfg cfg/coco.yml`
+- To evaluate our RAT-GAN on coco, change B_VALIDATION to True in the coco.yml. and then run `python main.py --cfg cfg/coco.yml`
 - We compute inception score for models trained on birds using [StackGAN-inception-model](https://github.com/hanzhanggit/StackGAN-inception-model).
 - We compute FID for CUB and coco using (https://github.com/senmaoy/Inception-Score-FID-on-CUB-and-OXford.git).